-Spanish law regulates only the general statutes of the College of Real Estate Agents and its General Council (see Royal Decree 1294/2007 Approving the General Statutes of the College of Real Estate Agents and its General Council).
+Spanish law regulates only the general statutes of the Association of Real Estate Agents and its General Council (see Royal Decree 1294/2007 Approving the General Statutes of the Association of Real Estate Agents and its General Council).
 Certain other conditions which must be fulfilled in order to act as a real estate broker are set out in Article 3 of the Law on Liberalisation Measures in the Real Estate and Transport Sectors (10/2003).

 However, Spanish autonomous regional authorities may also impose rules on real estate brokers operating in their territory.
-For example, in Catalonia, these have been implemented through Decree 12/2010 on the Creation of the Real Estate Broker Register.
+For example, in Catalonia, these have been implemented through Decree 12/2010 on the Creation of the Real Estate Broker Registry.

 What due diligence should be conducted before conclusion of a real estate sale contract?

-- proof of ownership (Real Estate Register/ownership title);
+- proof of ownership (Property Registry/ownership title);

 - charges, encumbrances, easements and other title restrictions;